klj64/StressDTester/README.md

 Synthetic datasets were generated to simulate various input scenarios, including edge cases, to evaluate StressD's robustness and highlight limitations.

 # Set-up:
-To re-run this code, you need to pull the testing_data attached to the original StressD paper.
+We pull our testing_data from the file attached to the original StressD paper.
 Due to high lag when downloading and uploading these cases, we don't include the file here.
+But, we do include one file to display our tests with.
+The dataset can be found [here] (https://drive.google.com/drive/folders/1VN6MRmgE4Uey-EmU1dRk3Keow7vqMTbY).

 The /revsion, /testing_data, and /base_network are taken directly from the StressD project.
 This level of integration was with the intent to fork and make a PR.